codeforamerica/gogen/README.md

-# README
+# Gogen

-This is a command-line tool that takes in a CA Department of Justice (DOJ) .dat file containing criminal record data and identifies convictions eligible for relief under CA Prop 64.
+`gogen` is a command-line tool that takes in California Department of Justice (CA DOJ) .dat files containing criminal record data and identifies convictions eligible for relief under California's Proposition 64.
-The output is a CSV file that contains all the original data from the DOJ as well as eligibility info for relevant convictions.
+The output is a bundle of CSV files that contain original data from the CA DOJ as well as eligibility info for relevant convictions.

+This tool is intended for use with (and is packaged within) [B.E.A.R.](https://github.com/codeforamerica/bear).

+## About

+This application was developed by Code for America's [Clear My Record team](https://www.codeforamerica.org/programs/clear-my-record).

+For more information about Clear My Record and how you might use this tool, visit our [H&S§11361.9 Implementation Toolkit](https://www.codeforamerica.org/programs/clear-my-record).

 ## Prerequisites